 This analysis uses only one-track and two-track events.
 Since quasi-elastic interactions will not produce such events, the 3% of events with three or more reconstructed tracks are discarded.
 For one-track events, the recoil proton or a pion is absent or below threshold.
 The requirement of three layers for the second track corresponds to a threshold of 600 MeV/c proton momentum and 200 MeV/c pion momentum.

-The MC simulation includes the interaction of protons, pions, and other hadrons from the neutrino interaction final state as they leave the nucleus.
-The models for these final state interactions are described, with references, in [8] and is in agreement with the number of tracks seen in SciFi.
-In the extreme case of zero final state interactions, the Monte Carlo simulation predicts 20% too many two-track events[25], most of which should have been one-track events, shown in Fig. 3.
+The MC simulation includes the rescattering of protons, neutrons, pions, and other hadrons from the neutrino interaction final state as they leave the nucleus.
+The models for these final state interactions are described, with references, in [8] and is in agreement with the number of tracks seen in SciFi, shown in Tab.I.
+Our estimate of the uncertainty in the number of two-track events due to the efficiency for finding the second track is 5%, which translates into \pm 100 events for the K2K-I two-track sample. these events primarily migrate to or from the one-track sample.
+The extreme case of zero nuclear final state interactions in the neutrino interaction MC leads to 20% more events in the two-track category [25].
+Further discussion of these effects can be found in Sec.
+V of this paper.